-February is peak Cabin Fever season.
-Luckily, there are plenty of great events to get you out of the house, but to still keep you out of the cold.
+February might be peak Cabin Fever season, but there are plenty of great events to get you out of the house in the St. Louis area.
 Top picks this month include Mardi Gras, Valentine's Day and the Orchid Show at the Missouri Botanical Garden.
-Here are details of the top things to do in February 2018.

-If you're looking for something to do, but don't want to spend any money, read Free Winter Events in the St. Louis Area like museums, movies, and magic shows.
+If you're looking for something to do, but don't want to spend any money, check out some free winter events in the St. Louis Area like museums, movies, and magic shows.

 Address4344 Shaw Blvd, St. Louis, MO 63110, USA